bigw00d/Arduino-ESP32Wiimote/README.md

-# ESP32Wiimote
+# Arduino-ESP32Wiimote

-ESP32Wiimote is a library that connects with a Wii remote.
+ESP32Wiimote is a Arduino library that connects with a Wii remote.

 ## Installation
 1. Download the zip file
-2. Extract the zip file
+2. Move the zip file to your libraries directory.
-3. Move the "ESP32Wiimote" folder that has been extracted to your libraries directory.
+3. In the Arduino IDE, navigate to Sketch > Include Library > Add .ZIP Library.
-4. Start the Arduino Software (IDE), go to Sketch > Include Library.
-Verify that the "ESP32Wiimote" is available in the list.
+4. Select the zip file.

 ## Example